-Best Valorant Agents to use in Solo Ranked: Agent tier list | Dexerto.com
+Best Valorant Agents to use in Solo Ranked: Agent tier list - Dexerto

-Trying to climb in Valorant’s Competitive matchmaking by yourself can be rough, so we've compiled the ultimate tier list to help you on your quest for Radiant!
+Trying to climb in Valorant’s Competitive matchmaking by yourself can be rough, so we’ve compiled the ultimate Agent tier list to help you along the quest for Radiant!

 While every player should go into a match with team-play in mind, not all solo-queue games tend to go that way.
-Ranked matches go much better when you have an Agent that’s built with enough tools to hold down a Reactor Site, stay alive, and clutch up if needs be.
+Ranked matches go much better when you have an Agent that’s built with enough tools to hold down a Site, stay alive, and clutch up if need be.
 Mind you, all Agents have that to a degree, but some are fitted better than others.

 These rankings aren’t to determine the best Agent in the game.
-Rather, it’s to talk about the best characters and their abilities, which, if used correctly, can sometimes make up for the lack of natural team synergy that can often be amiss when solo-queuing in Competitive.
-So which Agents should you be maining if you're going in as a one-man army?
+Rather, it’s to talk about the best characters and their abilities, which, if used correctly, can make up for the lack of natural team synergy that can often be amiss when solo-queuing in Competitive.

+So which Agents should you main if you’re going in as a one-man army?

 Jump to section